TAPS News

 The metered parking section of Lot LT will continue to be closed for construction in the Glenn G. Bartle Library until further notice.
 The lower portion of Lot LT will remain open for ADA and service parking, except during academic breaks.
 Parking designation rules and regulations still apply.

-Lot B will be closed beginning Monday, Aug.
-29 for the duration of the Old Rafuse renovation.
+Lot B will reopen for the fall semester after being closed during the Old Rafuse renovation.

 SPECIAL PROGRAMS